Latent Space Dynamics Learning for Stiff Collisional-radiative Models

 The CR model is a set of parameterized stiff ODE, as many of the transition rates are very fast compared with the time scale for reaching ionization balance.
-Numerical solutions of the full system~\eqref{eqn:rate-matrix} require implicit time stepping which is usually performed along with a standard linear algebra package.
-Resolving the CR model can be a computational burden for potentially the millions of degrees of freedom in $\mathbf{N},$ in which case it would be simply impossible to couple the CR physics module in its native form with 3D plasma simulations, since for each spatial grid point in the plasma simulation, one would need to evolve a coupled ODE with many degrees of freedom, which would overwhelm the plasma simulation cost by many orders of magnitude.
+Numerical solutions of the full system~\eqref{eqn:rate-matrix} require implicit time stepping which is usually performed along with a standard linear algebra package. {Resolving the CR model can be a computational burden for many degrees of freedom in $\mathbf{N},$ in which case it would be simply impossible to couple the CR physics module in its native form with 3D plasma simulations, since for each spatial grid point in the plasma simulation, one would need to evolve a coupled ODE with many degrees of freedom, which would overwhelm the plasma simulation cost by many orders of magnitude.
+In our numerical experiment, as a proof-of-concept demonstration, the system contains 94 states using LANL's FLYCHK code.
+A similar numerical implementation can be found in Ref.~[\citenum{ninni2022influence}]}.
 The goal of this work is to introduce a reduced-order model that can efficiently and accurately predict the fast dynamical transition of the charge state, $n_{\alpha,Z}$, and the radiative cooling rate, $\mathcal{R}_L$.